AlinariC/Memoria-Astra/07_Foundations_of_Flame/Manuscript.md

 Only the stars could say.

-# Chapter Four – The Forge Without Flame
+# The Forge Without Flame

 The gates moaned as they opened.